kakoeimon/VNMD/readme.md

 ## TODO
-* Add music.
-* * Music files cannot be converted to MD's format but make the converter to check for an XGM file with the same name in the script to add and use it.

-* Add sounds.
-* * Sounds are not implemented right now cause all the novels have too many sounds a solution to pick some of them must be found.
 * Add random command
 * Add external_function command
 * * With an external function command we will have the ability to call C functions from the Script and get the control of the Novel.